 After being called to the Bar in 2007, Martin worked in Ottawa as an associate for both Sean Jones and Richard Bowles from 2009 to 2015.
-He transitioned to his own practice in 2016 and currently works in association with Richard Bowles and Sarah Kennedy.
+He transitioned to his own practice in 2016 and is currently serving Ottawa, Kemptville, Brockville and points in between.

 Martin has worked primarily in the area of Family Law; however, due to the demand, he has recently undertaken an increasing number of Estates matters.